This is a tender port.

 It’s a small island which can be circumnavigated in a couple of hours with a speed-boat, or more leisurely in 4 to 5 hours by local caique or sail.
 The environment is incredibly varied and can range from hidden, wooded valleys to Monasteries set against a backdrop of barren rock, from shallow beaches with pastures behind to plunging cliffs with beaches nestling below them, only accessible by boat.
 There are several offshore islands which are worth visiting and where you will find beaches with less people on them than the main island ones.

-At the eastern end of the island is Skiathos Town, surrounding a well sheltered harbour which fills in the summer with every type of vessel from 3 meter fishing boats to 11 meter yachts to 40 meter motor yachts.
+At the eastern end of the island is Skiathos Town, surrounding a well sheltered harbor which fills in the summer with every type of vessel from 3 meter fishing boats to 11 meter yachts to 40 meter motor yachts.
 In Skiathos Town you can find everything.
 It is a thriving, cosmopolitan center that hums with energy during the summer months contrasting nicely with the lazy beach days.

 Skiathos offers tourists a variety of transport options – from motorbike and car rentals to buses and taxis.
 Many tourists opt to use the local bus service, which is both economical and efficient.
 It travels the full length of the southern coastal road from Koukounaries, terminating in Skiathos Town.
 Buses run at 15 to 20 minute intervals in the summer, and can often be crowded (particularly between 4:00pm – 7:00pm) coming back in to town.